 Yes.
-The process is known as a reverse exchange.
+This process is known as a reverse exchange.
 Reverse exchanges are technically complicated.
-The significant practical aspect of a reverse is during the process the Exchanger cannot encumber the replacement property or the relinquished property.
+In a reverse exchange, the Exchanger cannot encumber the replacement property or the relinquished property during the process.

 Can I exchange my second home?

 Your second home can be exchanged only if it qualifies as an investment.
-You can have only one primary residence.
+As I always say – you can have only one primary residence.

 Can I sell two properties and exchange them into one replacement property?